oceanprotocol/docs/content/concepts/components.md

 <repo name="aquarius"></repo>

+### OceanDB Drivers

-Aquarius supports several options for the off-chain database, including MongoDB, Elasticsearch and BigchainDB.
+Aquarius supports several options for the off-chain database (OceanDB), including MongoDB, Elasticsearch and BigchainDB.
 One can add support for another off-chain database by creating a new driver similar to the existing OceanDB drivers.

 <repo name="oceandb-mongodb-driver"></repo>
 <repo name="oceandb-bigchaindb-driver"></repo>